balderdashy/sails-docs/reference/sails.config/sails.config.sockets.md

 },
 ```

+> Note that if `beforeConnect` is used, then the `onlyAllowOrigins` setting will be ignored.
+This allows you to accept socket connections from non-traditional clients (for example, in an [Electron app](electron.atom.io)) that may not set an `origin` header.

 ### Sockets & sessions

 By default (with the session hook enabled), when client sockets connect to a Sails app, they authenticate using a session cookie.
 This allows Sails to associate the virtual requests made from the socket with an existing user session -- much like how normal HTTP requests work.